majorleaguetagpro/Rules/README.md

     4. Team "A" will pick one of the 5 remaining maps.
 This will be "Game one".
     5. Team "B" will pick one of the 4 remaining maps.
 This will be "Game two".
     6. Team "A" will ban one of the 3 remaining maps.
     7. Team “B” will pick one of the 2 remaining maps.
-This will be "Overtime".
+This will be "Game three" if needed.
 2. Teams will meet 5 minutes before the match for the pick/ban process.
 3. No scrims may be played between when maps are picked and the match.